pglevy/wiki-import-test/Project-story-—-Medical-Supply-Catalog.md

 ## Page features

-The catalog page displays nine product pages across five distinct categories with the following included:
+The catalog page displays nine product pages across six distinct categories with the following included:

 - Cards with related media images
 - Metadata for the number of products in a category